 - Dissidia: Final Fantasy has Chaos, Cosmos and the Warrior of Light whom all started life as Manikins, clones made of crystal ore that acts similar to organic life and grows as living creatures do.
 All three are treated normally as sentient beings.
 Though in the case of the warrior, neither he nor any of his fellow warriors know the truth.
 Whether or not they can do all the things normal lifeforms do.
 Eat, dream, reproduce, ect. isn't really delved into very deeply.

 - In Parasite Eve 2, Aya Brea finds out that an evil cult has made a clone of her in order to take advantage of her powers.
 After rescuing the girl, she adopts her as a daughter/sister.

 - In Tales of the Abyss, this trope is a major part of the character arc of Luke once he realizes and accepts he's a replica of Asch.
 Eventually, this leads up to the climax where it's implied Luke either gave his own life to resurrect Asch, Asch did vice versa, or in some other way the two fused.
 The Stinger is tight-lipped as to which one can be seen at the end.

-- Mass Effect 3: If you play the Paragon path when you find out the villain in the Citadel DLC is a Evil Clone of Shepard, Shepard takes this approach.
-Unfortunately it doesn't work, since Cloning Blues, a severe Inferiority Superiority Complex and a case of I Just Want to Be Special causes the clone to be Driven to Suicide.
+- Mass Effect 3: If you play the Paragon path when you find out the villain in the Citadel DLC is an Evil Knockoff Clone of Shepard, Shepard takes this approach.
+Unfortunately it doesn't work, since Cloning Blues, a severe Inferiority Superiority Complex and a case of I Just Want to Be Special causes the clone to be Driven to Suicide when abandoned by his/her one ally.

 - Ellen, Elliot's Opposite-Sex Clone in El Goonish Shive, is quickly accepted by Elliot and his family and now lives as Elliot's twin sister.
 Due to her brief case of Cloning Blues, she has also developed a distinct personality from the original.